tradle/why-hypercore/FAQ.md

 Single-writer advantage is a verifiable integrity.
 For example, in Tradle digital identity product the single-writer is a core pattern, that is no record can be edited other then by it's author, and data models are designed to accommodate this approach.
 It produces much safer Data Governance and cleaner audit trail.
 That still requires a search across all single-writer stores, sort of like a union of all Hyperbees.

 It is possible to create a composite multi-writer on top.
-Note the [multi-hyperdrive](https://github.com/RangerMauve/multi-hyperdrive/) and KappaDB projects as examples.

 ### Filesystem workaround

 Hypertrie now provides Mounts which allow to present other people's drives as your read-only subfolders.
 This is a good workaround, but not a shared filesystem like NFS.

+[Multi-hyperdrive](https://github.com/RangerMauve/multi-hyperdrive/) is a new package that achieves impressive results for multi-writer Hyperdrive.
+See also co-hyperdrive from the same author that adds authorizations.

 ### Union of Hyperbees?